TheJumpCloud/support/zero-touch/Jamf Pro/README.md

 ### Step 2 - Configuring JumpCloud and Jamf Zero-Touch Policies

-Create the below six policies before creating the master orchestration policy.
+Create the below six policies before creating the master orchestration policy by navigating to "Computers" > "Policies".

 Note that the name of the policies and the "User Interaction" start and complete messages can be modified but the "Custom Event" names must be created accurately or the master orchestration script will fail.